Scholarships at Hyde Park School of Dance

 When can I get my dancer on scholarship?

-Scholarship auditions and parent interviews take place in spring (typically in May).
+Scholarship auditions and parent interviews take place in January.
 A number of time slots are made available for parent interviews.
 Dancers audition as a group.
-(Each year's scholarship audition date is listed at hydeparkdance.org/calendar and on the scholarship application.)
-Any scholarships awarded after the auditions will apply to tuition for the upcoming season, beginning with the fall session.
+Scholarship awards determined after the audition are for Summer session starting July 1st of that year and the following Fall and Winter/Spring sessions until next May.
 View the dates and links to sign-up above.

 What is the process to apply?

-Dancers attend the scholarship audition corresponding to their particular level on May 31, 2018.
+- Dancers attend the scholarship audition corresponding to their particular level on the scheduled date (see above for this year's scholarship date and schedule).
 Anyone brand new to dance should attend the lower-level audition.
 Dancers transferring from other schools who are unsure of which level will be most appropriate are welcome to call or email the administration for a suggestion based on prior experience.
 Parents and guardians are encouraged to observe this audition.

-Parents and guardians will receive notification as to whether a scholarship has been granted after the review process.
-Typically, this process is completed by mid-July of each year.
-It is always completed prior to the beginning of the upcoming Fall Session.
+- Parents and guardians will receive notification as to whether a scholarship has been granted after the review process.
+Information will be shared with families before July 1st.

 - If your dancer(s) is/are awarded a scholarship, parents/guardians must take several steps to secure this award.
-To ensure your dancers can benefit from the awards they have been granted, you must complete their registration and return signed scholarship agreement and payment plan documents to the office prior to the beginning of the upcoming Fall Session.
+To ensure your dancers can benefit from the awards they have been granted, you must complete their registration and return signed scholarship agreement and payment plan documents to the office prior to the beginning of the upcoming session in which they are enrolling.